aramecki/aramecki/README.md

 # About Me:
 I'm just a developer with a heart for every form of creativity.
-- Currently collaborating on a newborn open source project.
+- Currently improving my skills by developing a Flutter multiplatform app.
 - Looking for new challenges.<br>

 ## Socials: